reactive-systems/rtlola-rtlolamo3vis/README.md

 We include the code necessary for building this FFI in `monitor-c-ffi`.

 ## Copyright
 Copyright (C) CISPA - Helmholtz Center for Information Security 2024.
 Authors: Jan Baumeister, Jan Kautenburger, and Clara Rubeck.
-Based on original work at Universität des Saarlandes (C) 2024.
-Authors: Jan Baumeister, Jan Kautenburger, and Clara Rubeck.